Disable slides Enable slides

 I believe great software is invisible.

-"Code is finished when the next person can change it with confidence."
+"Code is finished when junior developer can change it with confidence."

 TypeScript